eiffel-community/eiffel-remrem-publish/wiki/markdown/usage/cli.md

  -cc,--channelsCount <arg>        Number of channels connected to message
                                   bus, default is 1

- -wcto,--WaitForConfirmsTimeOut <arg>      Time out for wait for confirms ,default is 5sec
+ -wcto,--waitForConfirmsTimeOut <arg>      Time out for wait for confirms ,default is 5sec

 -en,--exchange_name <arg>         Exchange name.